At a very high level, MACRA:

 While still possible to participate in MIPS without an EHR, the reporting requirements will be more burdensome without the use of an EHR.
 The reporting mechanisms available to a practice without an EHR would be claims or qualified registry.
 However, use of the qualified registry option would require a manual data collection process.

-For the 2020 performance period (2022 payment year) physicians participating in MIPS will be eligible for positive or negative Medicare Part B payment adjustments of up to 7%.
+MIPS are eligible for positive or negative Medicare Part B payment adjustments of up to 9%.
 Distribution of payment adjustments will be made on a sliding scale and will be budget neutral.
 Payment adjustments will be based on the following:

 The Centers for Medicare & Medicaid Services will apply the MIPS payment adjustment at the TIN/NPI level.
 ECs who reported as a group will all receive the same final score, but the payment adjustment will be applied at the TIN/NPI level.
 Payment adjustments are made at the Medicare Part B claim level.